Crew rest compartment

-A crew rest compartment (crew rest) is a section of an airliner dedicated for breaks and sleeping by crew members, usually located above or adjacent to the passenger compartment.
-Crew rest compartments are normally segregated, with separate compartments for the flight crew and the cabin crew.

-On long flights, crew members may sleep in crew rest compartments during off-duty periods.
-Federal Aviation Regulations have provisions requiring crew rest areas be provided in order to operate a long flight by using multiple crew shifts.
+A crew rest compartment is a section of an airliner dedicated for breaks and sleeping by crew members during off-duty periods.
+Federal Aviation Regulations have provisions requiring crew rest areas be provided in order to operate a long-haul flight by using multiple crew shifts.

-Passengers are restricted from accessing crew rest compartments by regulations; their entrances may be secured by locks and may require ascending a ladder for access.
+Passengers are restricted from accessing crew rest compartments by regulations; their entrances may be secured by locks and may require using a ladder for access.
+Crew rest compartments are normally segregated, with separate compartments for the flight deck crew and the cabin crew.

-Crew rest compartments may not normally be used during taxi, takeoff, or landing maneuvers (TT&L).
-In flight crew rests that contain standard seats, an exception may be made to allow seated crew during TT&L.

-In the United States, the Federal Aviation Administration (FAA) defines three classes of crew rest facilities, dependent on the number of crew and the duration of the flight.
-Crew rest periods may be provided in higher classed rest areas than required, for example some airplanes may not have a class 2 rest facility, providing breaks in a crew rest.
+Many crew rest compartments may not normally be used during taxi, takeoff, or landing maneuvers unless equipped with a standard seat.In the United States, the Federal Aviation Administration (FAA) defines three classes of crew rest facilities, dependent on the number of crew and the duration of the flight.
+Crew rest periods may be provided in higher classed rest areas than required.

 The FAA rest facility classifications from highest to lowest: